Efficiently Guiding Imitation Learning Agents with Human Gaze: Discussion and Future Work

-Human attention information can be seen as a form of spatial prior on the visual input.
+Human attention can be seen as a form of spatial prior on the visual input.
 In deep learning research, this prior is often used as a mask to filter out unimportant information (e.g., AGIL).
 This approach has two main drawbacks.
-First it requires the mask at testing time.
-Secondly, some unattended visual features could still be useful for decisions and are handled by human memory systems.
-Completely filtering out all unattended information seems inappropriate.
+First, it requires the mask at testing time.
+Secondly, some unattended visual features handled by human memory systems could still be useful for decisions.
+Therefore, completely filtering out all unattended information seems inappropriate.
 In this work, we present a novel method to incorporate gaze effectively that only requires access to human gaze data at training time.
 Moreover, by utilizing a coverage-based loss, this method highlights the attended features while keeping the unattended features available for the learning agent.
 This novel method in training deep neural networks can be applied to other learning tasks that utilize other forms of spatial priors.
-We also hope our work encourages the research community to innovate on other novel ideas for efficiently incorporating human attention.